 Sometimes that means two weeks ago, but other times, they want to know who we were before we were Mommy and Daddy.
 We tell them about our childhoods, our own testimonies of growing in faith.
 They like to hear the silly memories, but they benefit just as much from the bittersweet that lies in our history.
 With each story, we strum the same song of God’s faithfulness, His sweet mercy and kindness, His protection and favor.

 I’ve blogged for over a decade, piling up stories like the rock piles Joshua built on the other side of the Jordan – So We Do Not Forget His Faithfulness.
 My kids giggle over their own early antics, but they also appreciate reading the stories I wrote about our years of infertility and loss before our population exploded.
 They see their story all woven in with mine and how the thread of God’s mercy binds it all together.
 I remind them that they are God’s blessing to us, His grace to two undeserving people.

 We carefully show them their own crooked family tree, the grafted branches and the ones that look broken beyond repair.
-We show them God’s faithful hand in each story, each member of their legacy.
+Careful attention is paid to highlight God’s faithful hand in each story, each member of their legacy.
 We talk about loving our earthly family, our church family, and the perfect love of the heavenly Father, who loves us beyond our twisted limbs.